sveljko/base41/base41.md

 by 4 bit-wise), followed by division by three, which is a special form of division that can be done more efficiently than division by 41, which is a large prime number.
-So, on slow processors, especially those that don't have a HW multiplier, this would likely be faster than division by 41.
+So, on slow processors, especially those that don't have a HW divider, this would likely be faster than division by 41.

 But: